tushartushar/halifax/README.md

 ## Phone number
 Obviously, you will need a mobile number from a Canadian provider.
 You may choose one of the big three companies - Bell, Rogers, and Telus.
 You may also consider the cheaper alternatives such as Public, Fido, and Koodo, especially for pre-paid accounts.
 Beware, phone connections are quite expensive in Canada.
 At the time of writing this article, a postpaid connection plan starts from C$80 per month.
 Figure out any deals available associated with your workplace/university.
 If you are a Dalhousie employee or student, you can get better deals with Bell; call them to know more.
+Remember to enquire about miscellaneous charges  and always ask if the SIM card that you are going to buy is compatible with other service providers, in the event where you want to change your service provider in the future.

 ## Bank account
 Time for goodies.
 Banks in Canada target newcomers and extend attractive offers.
 These offers may include cash, a monthly fee waiver for a year, and free safety deposit box.
 Check out the details from websites of major banks (Scotia, TD, CIBC, and BMO) and choose one that fits your needs.